Xonshiz/Hulusubs_dl/ReadMe.md

 # Windows Binary (.EXE FILE)

-Windows users can download this .rar file which contains the "hulu Subs Downloader.exe" file along with everything else that is needed from this link : https://github.com/Xonshiz/Hulu-Subs-Downloader/blob/master/Hulu%20Subs%20Downloader%20-%20Windows%20Binary.rar.rar?raw=true
+Windows users can download this .rar file which contains the "hulu Subs Downloader.exe" file along with everything else that is needed from this link : [CLICK ME](https://github.com/Xonshiz/Hulu-Subs-Downloader/raw/master/Hulu%20Subs%20Downloader%20%5BWindows%20Binary%5D.rar)

 Just extract this somewhere in a folder (don't extract in C:\\ or the windows drive).
 And run "Hulu_Subs_Downloader-Xonshiz.exe" and follow the steps mentioned in "How do I do what I have to do?".
 Binary users don't need anything else to use this.